MarceloAraujo-Abbyy/Vantage-scripts/README.md

 - Google Gemini Sample - This code sends the full ocr and ask for translation of the text.
 You can modify the prompt as you need to get diferents answers

+- Calculate Confidence leval - This script calculates the confidence for field, document and transaction, based on suscpicious characters.
+If a field has 10 positions, and 2 suspicious charecters, it means 0.80 of confidence.

 For any information, please contact me using the email marcelo.araujo@abbyy.com